Sustainability measurement: Sustainability indicators and their function

 The principal objective of sustainability indicators is to inform public policy-making as part of the process of sustainability governance.
 Sustainability indicators can provide information on any aspect of the interplay between the environment and socio-economic activities.
 Building strategic indicator sets generally deals with just a few simple questions: what is happening? (descriptive indicators), does it matter and are we reaching targets? (performance indicators), are we improving? (efficiency indicators), are measures working? (policy effectiveness indicators), and are we generally better off? (total welfare indicators).

 The International Institute for Sustainable Development and the United Nations Conference on Trade and Development established the Committee on Sustainability Assessment (COSA) in 2006 to evaluate sustainability initiatives operating in agriculture and develop indicators for their measurable social, economic and environmental objectives.

 One popular general framework used by The European Environment Agency uses a slight modification of the Organisation for Economic Co-operation and Development DPSIR system.
 This breaks up environmental impact into five stages.
 Social and economic developments (consumption and production) (D)rive or initiate environmental (P)ressures which, in turn, produces a change in the (S)tate of the environment which leads to (I)mpacts of various kinds.
 Societal (R)esponses (policy guided by sustainability indicators) can be introduced at any stage of this sequence of events.

-Politics
+A 2024 study introduced a Spatial Cooperative Simulation (SCS)" framework that models the co-evolution of land use, population, and economic land data to better predict and plan for sustainable regional development.
+This framework demonstrated improved accuracy in predicting sustainable urban development for China's Greater Bay Area.Politics

 A study concluded that social indicators and, therefore, sustainable development indicators, are scientific constructs whose principal objective is to inform public policy-making.
 The International Institute for Sustainable Development has similarly developed a political policy framework, linked to a sustainability index for establishing measurable entities and metrics.
 The framework consists of six core areas: